zephy0808/django-marketing-toolkit/README.md

 3. `python manage.py migrate` to migrate the models

-### TEMPLATES
+### Templates

-You may configure the base template that the `landing.html` template extends from by changing the `ETI_MARKETING_CMS_BASE_TEMPLATE` setting:
+You may configure the base template that the templates in this package extend from by changing the `ETI_MARKETING_CMS_BASE_TEMPLATE` setting:

 ```python